mdn/content/files/en-us/web/css/animation-timing-function/index.md

       - : An author defined cubic-bezier curve, where the first and third values must be in the range of 0 to 1.

-    - `linear(<number> <percentage>{1,2}, <number> <percentage>{1,2}, …)`
+    - `linear(<number> <percentage>{1,2}, …)`

       - : The function interpolates linearly between the provided easing stop points.
 A stop point is a pair of an output progress and an input percentage.
 The input percentage is optional, and if the input percentage not provided it is inferred.
-At least two stop points are required for the value to be valid.

     - `steps(<integer>, <step-position>)`